-PLEASE NOTE: It is the student’s responsibility to notify the College if North Carolina residency is lost or abandoned while enrolled.
+It is the student’s responsibility to notify CPCC if North Carolina residency is lost or abandoned while enrolled.
 Contact Admissions or Registration Services at any CPCC campus.

-RESIDENCE STATUS INQUIRIES can be initiated at any Central Piedmont campus.
+Residence status inquiries can be initiated at any CPCC campus.
 Please call if you have specific questions or to make an appointment to determine your status.

 Students registered solely for non-credit continuing education courses do not need to establish tuition residency.
-Fees for CCE courses (those in the 7000-8000 course number range) are the same for all students.
+Fees for Corporate and Continuing Education courses (those in the 7000-8000 course number range) are the same for all students.